-This math lesson app also includes a new NOTES feature: helpful tips for students, self-explanation questions, further information, and even suggestions for extension or family involvement--for every question and example!
+The math lesson app also includes a NOTES feature: helpful tips for students, self-explanation questions, further information, and even suggestions for extension or family involvement--for every question and example!

 Guzinta Math: Linear Equations focuses on representing relationships given in situations as equations of the form px + q = r, or y = mx + b.
-The relationships highlighted here are from a variety of real-world situations.
-Students also plot polygons on the coordinate plane and use absolute value to reason about horizontal and vertical distances on the coordinate plane.
-Finally, students use circumference and area formulas to solve problems involving circles.
+The relationships highlighted here are from a variety of real-world situations and pure mathematical forms.
+Students also use circumference and area formulas to solve problems involving circles.

-For one-on-one or whole-class mathematics instruction, use this Guzinta Math lesson as a supplement for teaching building linear equations, absolute value on the coordinate plane, and circle circumference and area problems--all key concepts in 7th grade.
+For one-on-one or whole-class mathematics instruction, use this Guzinta Math lesson as a supplement for teaching building linear equations and circle circumference and area problems--all key concepts in 7th grade.
 The app includes detailed instructor notes for each guided practice problem, with notes about extending discussion around each worked example and problem.

 Instructors and/or students can turn on and use the new canvas feature (with improved writing functionality) in the app to write all over the screen--take notes, highlight key terms and ideas, show work, etc.